rwk506/terraberry/README.md

 <h3>Defending the health of the Earth one conscientious choice at a time.</h3>

-Human-powered destruction of the Earth will continue to ravage our planet -- unless we take more steps to stop it. terraberry enable people to make better choices conveniently and conscienciously in their daily lives to defend and promote a healthier Earth, EVERY purchase, EVERY day.
+Human-powered destruction of the Earth will continue to ravage our planet -- unless we take more steps to stop it. terraberry enables people to make better choices conveniently and conscienciously in their daily lives to defend and promote a healthier Earth - EVERY purchase, EVERY day.

 The code presented here is the python backend of the terraberry application, which facilitates sustainable and habitual lifestyle choices to improve the health of the Earth. terraberry allows users to scan the barcode of an item in store, determine if ingredients are harmful to the environment, and provides consumers with the ability to make choices to reduce the detrimental impact on the Earth through their everyday purchases.